ambray/ASM-Course/asm_slides/introduction.rst

 Description
 -----------

 Move with zero extend.
-When moving data into the lower part of register, it will zero out the remaining bits.
+When moving data that is smaller than the destination size, zero out the remaining bits.

 Basic Use